Hacker claims to breach Uber, security researcher says

 The Associated Press attempted to contact the hacker at the Telegram account where Curry and the other researchers chatted with them.
 But no one responded.

+The New York Times reported that the person who claimed responsibility for the hack said they gained access through social engineering: They sent a text message to an Uber worker claiming to be a company tech employee and persuaded the worker to hand over a password that gave them access to the network.

+The Times said the hacker reported being 18 years old and saying they broke in because the company had weak security.

-One screenshot posted on Twitter and confirmed by researchers shows a chat with the hacker in which they say they obtained the credentials of an administrative user and then used social engineering to access Uber's internal network.
+One screenshot posted on Twitter and confirmed by researchers shows a chat with the hacker in which they say they obtained the credentials of an administrative user through social engineering.

+Social engineering is a popular hacking strategy, as humans tend to be the weakest link in any network.
+Teenagers used a similar ploy in 2020 to hack Twitter

 Uber said via email that it was "currently responding to a cybersecurity incident.
 We are in touch with law enforcement."
 It said it would provide updates on its Uber Comms twitter feed.